 How a subject to finance clause can save you from ruin, or cause you pain.

-A home loan contract is a pretty intimidating legal document, and it can be confusing to peruse.
-It’s stuffed with byzantine language nested in clauses and sub-clauses, and seems designed to leave the average buyer bewildered.
+A home loan contract is a pretty intimidating legal document, and it can be confusing to read.

-But it’s actually important to pay attention to those clauses, because they could protect you in the event something goes awry.
+But it’s important to pay attention to the details because they could protect you in the event something goes awry.
 One clause you should give particular attention to is the subject to finance clause.

 What is a subject to finance clause?